chartjs/chartjs-plugin-annotation/docs/guide/types/label.md

 ### General

-If one of the axes does not match an axis in the chart, the text will be rendered in the center of the chart.
+If one of the axes does not match an axis in the chart, the content will be rendered in the center of the chart.
 The 2 coordinates, xValue, yValue are optional.
-If not specified, the text will be rendered in the center of the chart.
+If not specified, the content will be rendered in the center of the chart.

 | Name | Description |
 | ---- | ---- |